Serajummunira/genz-social-media-analysis/README.md

 - Number of platforms used vs. daily usage
 - Correlation matrix

-How to Run
+How to Run:

-Open the notebook in Google Colab or Jupyter Notebook.
+-Open the notebook in Google Colab or Jupyter Notebook.
-Upload the dataset file.
+-Upload the dataset file.
-Run all cells in order.
+-Run all cells in order.
-The notebook will generate:
+-The notebook will generate:
-Cleaned dataset
+-Cleaned dataset
-Summary statistics
+-Summary statistics
-Visualizations
+-Visualizations
-Correlation analysis
+-Correlation analysis

-Ethical Considerations
+Ethical Considerations:

 The dataset used does not include personally identifiable information.
 The findings are interpreted as associations, not causal relationships.
 Mental health is complex and may be influenced by many factors beyond social media usage.

-Limitations
+Limitations:

 The analysis is observational, so causation cannot be concluded.
 The dataset may include self-reported or simulated values.
 External factors such as lifestyle, sleep quality, and socioeconomic status were not included.
 The analysis used a 10,000-record sample from the full dataset.

-Author
+Author:

 Serajum Munira

 Master’s Student in Information Quality

 University of Arkansas at Little Rock